-There are less or no prospects for animators in the rural areas.
-Most of the animators' jobs are in urban areas, they can find jobs in cities like Gurgaon, New Delhi, Mumbai and Bengaluru.
+There are less or no prospects for the career as animator in the rural areas.
+Most of the animator jobs are in urban areas, they can find jobs in cities like Gurgaon, New Delhi, Mumbai and Bengaluru.
 Animators usually work for media industries like entertainment, news, business communications that are situated in Tier-1 cities.
 Hence, most of the animators work in an urban setup.

 Weekly Hours of Work

 Usually, in a career as animator, one works about seven-eight hours per day and up to 12 hours in case of a major project.
 The working hours vary from organization to organization.
 Jobs shift of an illustrator is both full-time as well as part-time and there are more part-time workers than full-time employees according to a study.

 What are the skills and qualities required to become a/an Animator?

 In order to become an illustrator, individuals must possess several skills and techniques to master the art of animation.
 We have mentioned below major animator skills required in everyday job.

 Creativity: Creative thinking is the capability to think freshly or significantly different about an assignment or a major issue, or the skill to use the intellect to come up with innovative ideas.
 Creativity helps to solve complicated challenges and to find creative solutions to activities when it comes to a career as animator.
 They look at stuff from some kind of completely different angle.
 As an animator, one is expected to work creatively and produce original, aesthetic, and pleasing designs and animation.

 An Eye for Detail: A career as animator is related to visuals and displays, and hence even a slight mistake will reflect a huge loophole in the result.
 Detailing is something that is very much needed in the field of visual arts, and when it comes to animation, then it definitely can be one of the major skills which can not be worked on but possess naturally.